Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 No. Students do not need advisor approval to apply for graduation.
 The Office of the Registrar will evaluate all students’ degree audits and clear them for graduation or connect with them on any outstanding degree requirements.

-Undergraduate students who are within 8 credits of requirement completion by the May commencement ceremony, may in some circumstances, petition to attend commencement.
-Students must complete the online petition, available by contacting the Office of the Registrar.
 In collaboration with the Assistant Registrar, a petitioner upon approval of a degree completion plan with documentation of registration for the 8 or less outstanding credits.
 Guest tickets will be released to petitioners only upon approval of a degree completion plan.

 Graduate students may not participate in Commencement unless all degree requirements are complete at the time of Commencement.